 Space is well known for the Kenya Burning photographic exhibition that showed the world the extent of violence experienced by the country following the contested 2007 presidential elections.

-5. Nairobi Railway Museum Art Gallery and Centre
+5. Nairobi Railway Museum Art Gallery & Centre

 The gallery is home to some paintings from talented artists like prolific painter Remy Musimi.

-Musimi and other artists exhibited at the gallery have interesting ideas and often address Kenya’s social issues in their works.
+Musimi and other artists exhibited at the gallery have exciting ideas and often address Kenya’s social issues in their works.

 Check out the gallery located along Uhuru road for some unique pieces.